 KSMoCA is a contemporary art museum inside of Dr. Martin Luther King, Jr. School (PreK-5th) in NE Portland, OR.
 KSMoCA’s programs are collaboratively developed with the school community, PSU students, and a team of artists.
 KSMoCA recently expanded to form the Harriet Tubman Center for Expanded Curatorial Practice.

 An artist-led set of programs and classes held at the Columbia River Correctional Institution, a minimum-security prison in Portland.
 Past programming includes an Artist Residency for incarcerated artists, a variety show produced inside the prison, and graduate student-initiated special projects.

-To support writing and web-based projects that offer documentation, critique, commentary and context for a field that is active and expanding, the program produces Social Forms of Art, a bi-annual journal.
+To support writing and web-based projects that offer documentation, critique, commentary and context for a field that is active and expanding, the program produces Social Forms of Art, an online journal.
 Graduating students are offered the opportunity to design and teach their own class; they also each produce a graduate project, a public artist lecture surveying their work in the program, and a graduate publication that adds to the unique breadth of publications on socially engaged art emerging from the program.
 Each Spring the program hosts Assembly, a co-authored social practice conference with workshops, lectures, and participatory projects.
 A Visiting Artist program creates exposure and sustained mentorship for students through the academic year.
 The Art & Social Practice Archive, a new initiative housed in the PSU Library Special Collections, is the first public archive of ephemera related to art and social practice.

 Video by Salty Xi Jie Ng, 2019.